Cloud-42/lambda-postgres-backup/README.md

 - npm install aws-lambda-ric
 - docker build -t TAG .
 - docker push REPO
-- deploy Lambda or Update to use image
+- deploy Lambda or update to use the pushed image

 ### backup.sh
 - Docker image runs backup.sh to create a Postgres backup and upload it to s3.